apiaryio/dredd/docs/contributing.md

 - To release pre-release, e.g. `42.1.0-pre.7`, use just `npm publish`.
 - To release any other version, e.g. `42.1.0`, use `npm publish && npm dist-tag add dredd@42.1.0 stable`.

-Releasing standard versions is currently automated by [Semantic Release][].
-Releasing pre-releases is not automated and needs to be done manually, ideally from a special git branch.
+Releasing process for standard versions is currently automated by [Semantic Release][].
+Releasing process for pre-releases is not automated and needs to be done manually, ideally from a special git branch.

 ### Testing